Fighting Housing Insecurity in the US

 Housing Programs

-• The U.S. Department of Housing and Urban Development (HUD): HUD provides low-income housing tax credits for eligible families.
-The credits are provided through your state and local agencies.
-Your local housing agency can also help with Emergency Solutions Grants, Section 8 and family-specific shelters.
+• HUD: Provides low-income housing tax credits through state and local agencies.
+Local housing agencies administer Emergency Solutions Grants, Section 8 and family-specific shelters.

 Housing Resources

-• Family Promise: A national nonprofit addressing family homelessness, providing prevention resources and emergency shelter.
+• Family Promise: A national nonprofit addressing family homelessness through prevention resources and emergency shelter.

-• Single Mother Grants: This website offers contact details for numerous grants to help low-income families and single mothers with expenses, including housing, utilities, food and education.
+• Single Mother Grants: Contact details for grants helping low-income families and single mothers with housing, utilities, food and education.

-• Women’s Shelters: A nationwide directory of shelters specifically designed for women includes emergency shelters, transitional housing, domestic violence shelters and family shelters.
+• National Women's Shelter Network: A nationwide network of shelters for women, including emergency shelters, transitional housing, domestic violence shelters and family shelters.

 Seniors